- This is the only independent research into SAP’s accuracy.

 Well, first of all, SAP is a very aggressive company.
 Secondly, most of the SAP executives that make these claims are not attempting to be accurate; they are trying to hit sales goals.

 We often receive negative feedback from SAP proponents on the research that we do.
-SAP proponents don’t seem to have an issue with SAP’s statement or prediction accuracy, but they do seem to have a problem with an independent entity that fact checks what SAP says.
+SAP proponents don’t seem to have an issue with SAP’s statement or prediction accuracy, but they seem to have a problem with an independent entity that checks what SAP says.

 SAP’s Constant Flow of Inaccuracy